Seby26Dev/-HTB-Blue/README.md

 ```
 <img width="690" height="178" alt="image" src="https://github.com/user-attachments/assets/b2dbbb4f-20a9-42a9-82cc-1370d02cff97" />

-### After allot of file ... i got back to the nmap scan and search on google : "Windows 7 Professional 6.1 exploit smb" .And find that has an remote code execution on the smb name as : EternalBlue Exploit | MS17-010  // And matasplot has an exploit we can use
+### After a lot of files ... i got back to the nmap scan and search on google : "Windows 7 Professional 6.1 exploit smb" .And find that has an remote code execution on the smb name as : EternalBlue Exploit | MS17-010  // And Metasploit has an exploit we can use

 <img width="1383" height="784" alt="image" src="https://github.com/user-attachments/assets/35a7faba-30d7-4ca0-b6f1-65cc8e18053a" />